vdolek/angular-runtime-config/README.md

 If you want to make your deployment simple you can make the decision what configuration file to load in runtime based on some information (for example current app URL or a query string).
-For that read further.
+For that look at the code examples next.

-## Specifying which configuration file to load
+## Specifying which configuration file/files to load

 ### Only change loaded configuration file

+Configuration file URL can be absolute or relative to app root url.

 ```typescript
 AngularConfigModule.forRoot(Configuration, {
   urlFactory: () => 'config/config.json'